SophieDeBenedetto/blog/posts/http_mocking_golang.md

 	}
 ```

-Thus, when `restclient.Post` calls `Client.Do`, the mock client's `Do` function invokes this anonymous function, returning the return value defined above.
+Thus, when `restclient.Post` calls `Client.Do`, the mock client's `Do` function invokes this anonymous function, returning the `nil` and our dummy error.

 Let's put it all together in an example test!
 Let's say our app has a service `repositories`, that makes a `POST` request to the GitHub API to create a new repo.
 We want to write a test for the happy path--a successful repo creation.
 Our test will look something like this: